 This handbook has been created to provide a standardized framework for the management of the elected and appointed offices of the Western Reserve Spinners and Weaver Guild.
 It is answering the probably universal cries of most Guilds: “What does that job entail?” and “Why can’t I get more people to help?”
 It is our hope that by clarifying jobs and responsibilities, and setting up the structure to work within the framework of teamwork, that all will discover that WRSW will continue to be a strong and vibrant beacon into Northeast Ohio and beyond because all decide to do some, rather than a few try to do too much.

 Officers portion approved by Guild membership on September 22, 2015; Balance of the document approved by Guild membership on February 23, 2016.
 The entire Handbook was revised and approved by Guild membership on March 26, 2019.
 The Audit, Budget, and RAAM points sections were revised and approved by Guild membership on October 27, 2020.
 The AV/Zoom Committee Guidelines added and approved by Guild Membership on April 26, 2022.
 The SIG Guidelines were revised and approved by Guild Membership on March 28, 2023.
+The WRSW Reimbursement Award for Active Membership (RAAM) was revised and approved by Guild Membership on , 2023

 Handbook Committee: Susan Conover, Nancy Curtiss, Nora Eason, JoEllen Salkin, Sally Vourlojianis 2018 Handbook Committee: Nancy Curtiss, Mo Doerner, Sheri Gittinger, JoEllen Salkin, Bobbie Shafer 2020 Handbook Committee: Mo Doerner, Sheri Gittinger, JoEllen Salkin

+2023 Handbook Committee for SIG Guidelines: Cheryl Laufer

+2023 Handbook Committee for RAAM Program: Susan Conover, Flora Daniels, Mo Doerner, Joan Horwich, Laramie McEnaney, Ellen Morrison

 Definitions: